Sushi Bake

 • Cucumber.
 For a fresh topping, you could swap it for avocado.

-Step 1- Assemble the sushi rice.
-Grab a small bowl and mix the rice vinegar, sugar, and salt.
-Mix until the sugar and salt dissolve fully.
+Step 1- Make the sushi rice.
+Mix the rice vinegar, sugar, and salt.
 Then, pour the mixture over the rice and mix to combine everything.

-Step 2- Toast the sesame seeds.
-In a skillet set over low heat, toast the sesame seeds until golden brown and fragrant.
+Step 2- Toast the sesame seeds in a skillet until golden brown and fragrant.
 Mix the toasted sesame seeds with one crumbled nori sheet and set aside.

 Step 3- Make the crab filling.
-In a medium bowl, combine the soy sauce, sesame oil, cream cheese, and spicy mayo.
+In a mixing bowl, combine the soy sauce, sesame oil, cream cheese, and spicy mayo.
 Mix to combine everything, then add the imitation crab.

 • Swap the sauce.
 Swap the spicy mayo for my eel sauce (unagi sauce) for a more sweet and savory flavor.